sgmurphy/wordpress-plugins/ameliabooking/readme.txt

 - More **customization 🎨** options to fully adjust your booking experience.
 Choosing colors, the order of the fields, and which fields will be mandatory.

-- **Custom options ⚙️** - Such as group booking, buffer times before and after the appointment, extras, deposit payments, and types of payments for each service and event.
+- **Custom options ⚙️** - Such as group booking, buffer times before and after the appointment, and extras.

 - **Customers panel** and **Employees panel** - For tracking and managing appointments and events.